The Gift (Inspired by The Ghost of Christmas Past)

 At first Cynthia was afraid to look out the window.
 She was afraid she would see the ghostly figure out by the horses again, stirring them up, making them run and complain.
 But she was expecting someone; she had to look.

 The speck of hope that the person riding up the path was her husband, immediately died away.
 The man was hunched over and rode at a steady pace, like he had all the time in the world.

 Cynthia moved away from the window and began removing the supper dishes from the table.
 As soon as she had set them down, a loud knocking erupted.
 She smoothed her dress and touched her hair, wishing she had put it up instead of the bowls.
 She opened the door.

 The stranger’s head was down, showing the top of his brown hat.
 He was tall and broad shouldered and dirty.
 Pistols hung on both sides of his hips.
 When he raised his head, the smell of whiskey came with each noisy breath.
 He squinted into the light.
 “Ma’am, I’m looking for Tommy Two Shot.”

 “Thomas isn’t here.”

-The only reason she didn’t reconsider her decision to ask for his help was because she was more afraid of the ghost than she was of the stranger.
-Besides, no one, who knew Tommy, would dare harm his wife.
+The only reason she didn’t reconsider her decision to ask for his help was because she was more frightened of the ghost than she was of the stranger; no one would dare harm Tommy’s wife.
 “Mr. Stockton?
 I’m Mrs. Thomas Garrison.
 I’m the one who sent for you.
-Please, come in.”
+Please come in.”